Scalingo/documentation/_posts/platform/app/task-scheduling/2000-01-01-custom-clock-processes.md

 [sidekiq-scheduler](https://rubygems.org/gems/sidekiq-scheduler) (Sidekiq
 Enterprise has cron-like feature built-in) for example.

-#### Example
+#### Example With the Clockwork Gem

-The following example uses the `clockwork` package.

-Its initialization is done in the file `clock.rb` and a new kind of container must be defined in the `Procfile` of the project, the container type `clock`:
+Initialization is done in the file `clock.rb` and a new kind of container must be defined in the `Procfile` of the project, the container type `clock`:

 ```yaml